zekro-archive/hanekawaBot/README.md

 npm i
 ```

-Then, create a file named 'token.txt' and enter there your **private account token** (not a bot account token!).
+Then open the **`config.json`** file and enter your **private account token** (not a bot account token!).
 *If you don't know how to get your private account token, just take a look below.*
-You can also change your prefix and the FAQ-Command keys in the `main.json` in the variables `PREFIX` and `FAQS`.
+You can also change the prefix of the bot *(defaultly it's `>`)* and the FAQ-Links from FAQ-Command.
+Also you can change there all command invokes and aliases like you want!

+Little thing about the giphy API token:
+You don't need to enter a token if you don't have a giphy account, but if you have an account, please create a private giphy API token **[here](https://developers.giphy.com/dashboard/)**.
+Otherwise, the bot will run on an public beta API key, which is not save that it will work forever and may be terminated for function.
+So please create an account and use your own token.

 After that, start the bot with
 ```